megaease/easemesh/docs/user_manual.md

 ### Metrics

-* The EaseMesh uses EaseAgent( JavaAgent based on Java Byte buddy technology) to collect mesh services' basic metrics in a non-intrusive way.
-It will collect the data from a service perspective with very low CPU, memory, I/O resource usage.
+* The EaseMesh leverage [EaseAgent( JavaAgent based on Java Byte buddy technology)](https://github.com/megaease/easeagent) to collect mesh services' application metrics in a non-intrusive way.
+It will collect the data from a service perspective with very low CPU, memory, I/O resource consumption.
 The supported metric types including:

 * For the metric details for every type, checkout the EaseAgent's [develop-guide.md](https://github.com/megaease/easeagent/blob/master/doc/development-guide.md).

 * Here are the metics that EaseMesh already supported: